skyizwhite/ningle-fbr/README.md

 ### Dynamic Routing

-A file or directory name prefixed with '=' indicates a dynamic path.
+Dynamic routes use square brackets to indicate parameters.
+For example:

-In the example below, the parameter `id` can be obtained from the handler's params.
+`/src/routes/user/[id].lisp` → `/user/[id]`

-`/src/routes/user/=id.lisp` → `/user/:id`
+In the handlers, you can access the value of `id` through the `params` argument.

 ### Not Found Error

-`not-found.lisp` is a special file to handle 404 errors.
-Implement the `handle-not-found` function and export it.
+`:example/routes/not-found` is a special package for handling 404 errors.
+Implement and export `handle-not-found`:

 ```lisp
 (defpackage #:example/routes/not-found
   (:use #:cl)
   (:export #:handle-not-found))
 (in-package #:example/routes/not-found)

 (defun handle-not-found ()
   ...)
 ```